 [MORE WITH LINDA: GET YOUR HORSE IN GEAR]

 Linda steps out of the trailer and walks to meet me.
-She’s even better looking in person than she is in her promotional literature, with a shapely, 5'6" physique and a fresh-scrubbed, surfer girl air about her.
+She’s even more attractive in person than she is in her promotional literature, with a fit, 5'6" physique and a fresh-scrubbed, surfer-girl air about her.
 She looks at least a decade younger than her 44 years.

 I make a mental note and move on.
 Clearly, there’s something to this Parelli stuff, showy or not.
 Linda is smack in the middle of it, and to understand her current and future role, I must understand where she’s been.

 Horses and teaching have always been passions for Linda Parelli, born Linda Suzanne Paterson in Singapore in 1959.
-Riding lessons came at age 9; her first pony at 12, after she and her family moved to Australia.
-She continued riding–mostly over fences–all through her teens.
+Riding lessons came at age 9, and her first pony at 12, after she and her family moved to Australia.
+She continued riding—mostly over fences—all through her teens.